codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 ### Package/push and then deploy

 This is the recommended approach when using Helm.
-First you package and push the Helm chart in a repository and then you deploy it to your cluster.
+First, you package and push the Helm chart in a repository and then you deploy it to your cluster.
 This way your Helm repository shows a registry of the applications that run on your cluster.
 You can also re-use the charts to deploy to other environments (described later in this page).

 {% include image.html
 lightbox="true"